Oleg Hromțov

-Oleg Hromțov (born 30 May 1983) is a footballer who plays as a midfielder.
+Oleg Hromțov (born 30 May 1983) is a former footballer who played as a midfielder.
 He has played for clubs in Moldova, Ukraine, Russia, Belarus, Kazakhstan, Armenia and Azerbaijan.

 Club career

 Hromțov began playing football with Moldovan side CS Tiligul-Tiras Tiraspol.
 In 2004, he would move abroad to play in the Ukrainian Premier League for FC Borysfen Boryspil.
 He spent the next several seasons as a journeyman, playing in the Russian First Division for FC Khimki, Belarusian Premier League for FC Dinamo Minsk, Ukrainian First League with FC Dnipro Cherkasy and FC Volyn Lutsk, Kazakhstan Premier League with FC Kaisar, Armenian Premier League with FC Banants and Azerbaijan Premier League with PFC Turan Tovuz.

 In 2020, Hromțov returned to FC Akzhayik.